WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod02/0201-Manage AD DS objects.md

 2. Right-click or access the context menu for the **Start** button, and then select **Run**.

-3. Enter **PowerShell**, and then press Enter.
+3. Enter **PowerShell**, and then select Enter.

-4. In the **Administrator: Windows PowerShell** window, enter the following cmdlet, and then press Enter:
+4. In the **Administrator: Windows PowerShell** window, enter the following cmdlet, and then select Enter:

    ```
    Test-ComputerSecureChannel –Repair